eGangotri/eGangotri-node-backend/README_AI_PDF_RENAMING.md

 - This tool requires an internet connection and a valid Google AI API key
 - Google's Gemini API has size limits for PDFs (typically around 20MB)
 - The first run may be in "dry run" mode to preview changes before actual renaming
-- If API calls fail (authentication issues, rate limits, etc.), the tool will fall back to using the existing filename
+- If API calls fail, the tool will fall back to using the existing filename
-- Detailed error messages will help diagnose issues with API connectivity or authentication
 - For large PDFs, the tool may need to be modified to process only the first few pages

+## Rate Limiting

+Google's AI API has rate limits that may cause 429 errors.
+The tool handles these issues by:

+1. Implementing exponential backoff with automatic retries (up to 3 attempts)
+2. Adding delays between API calls (default: 2 seconds)
+3. Adding delays between batches of PDFs (default: 10 seconds)
+4. Randomizing delays to avoid synchronized requests

+If you're still experiencing rate limit errors, you can:

+- Reduce the `batchSize` (1-2 PDFs per batch)
+- Increase the `delayBetweenCallsMs` (to 5000 or more)
+- Increase the `delayBetweenBatchesMs` (to 30000 or more)
+- Process smaller sets of PDFs at a time